sahandsbt/poll/README.md

 6- Other files will recover if you delete
 7- Project uses md5 method to keep passwords
-8- In project, I used os.system() for most Operating Systems; You may need to change it 9- Deleting part soon!
+8- In project, I used os.system() for most Operating Systems; You may need to change it 9- Deleting a poll and regenerating ID's Added
+10- Email verification with Rejex
-10- Diagram soon!
+11- Diagram soon!